paulpritchard68/liferea-plugins/README.md

 # Liferea Plugins #
-And ambitiously named collection of a single plugin.
+An ambitiously named collection of a single plugin.

 ## To install ##
 There is only one plugin at present, but it has its own directory.
 If I add any other plugins, they will also each have their own directory.